-- Fully raise the header, stop the engine, remove the key, and engage the mechanical safety locks on the combine before going under the header. - Alternatively, rest the header on the ground, stop the engine, and remove the key.
+- Fully raise the header, stop the engine, remove the key from the ignition, and engage the mechanical safety locks on the combine before going under the header. - Alternatively, rest the header on the ground, stop the engine, and remove the key from the ignition.